|Course Title||Creative Media Production (HND)|

 If you are seeking to work in journalism, film making or broadcasting, this programme will place you on the right career path.

 You are assessed in a variety of ways including written, practical and creative production work done individually (presentations, magazines, creative and career portfolios) and in groups (videos, production planning).
 Written work will include research projects, files, academic essays, critical self-reflection logs and evaluations.
 You will receive on-going regular feedback on your progress so you achieve the best possible results.

 Throughout the course you will be guided and encouraged to follow your personal interests and develop your strengths through your specialist production.
-Training in camera work, editing, desktop publishing and journalism will be supported by technical help and hands-on workshop sessions using broadcast-quality HD video camera kits, digital SLR cameras and professional edit suites including Mac computers and industry software (Adobe Master Suite, Da Vinci, Final Cut Pro X, and Final Draft).
+Training in camera work, editing, desktop publishing, screenwriting and journalism will be supported by technical help and hands-on workshop sessions using broadcast-quality 4K camera kits, digital SLR cameras and professional edit suites including Mac computers and industry software (Adobe Master Suite, Da Vinci, Final Cut Pro X, and Final Draft).
 Access to regional and national festivals will be organised to begin your networking journey into the industry.

 All students receive an initial allocation of 600 credits per academic year for printing and photocopying, additional credits can be purchased if required.

 To view the course fees please click here.